 However, since the terminology and titling of canine behaviorists can be so confusing, it’s still worth examining your chosen expert’s philosophies (whether on their website or via a phone consultation).

 When evaluating a dog behavior expert, any of these terms should raise serious red flags.
 Why?
-Because all of the certified dog behavior experts from the established and well-respected organization listed above have ethics statements that do not condone the use of aversive training techniques, relying instead on scientifically-supported methods that are more focused on positive reinforcement.
+Because all of the certified dog behavior experts from the established and well-respected organization listed above have ethics statements that do not condone the use of punishment-based aversive dog training techniques, relying instead on scientifically-supported methods that are more focused on positive reinforcement.

 If you see this kind of terminology being used by a “behaviorist” you should look elsewhere for help with your pooch: